tulasidamarla/spring-jpa-hibernate/README.md

-JPA is a specification to work with orm tools.
-It is used to accessing, persisting and managing data between java objects and relational databases.
+JPA is a specification to work with ORM tools.
+It is used for accessing, persisting and managing data between java objects and relational databases.
 JPA is not SQL, it uses JPQL instead.
 It is heavily focused on POJOs.

 There are a no of providers which implemented JPA specification.
 For ex, Hibernate, Top link, ObjectDB, OpenJPA, DataNucleus, Versant etc.